jbhopkins/bioxtasraw/docs/source/tutorial/s2_align.rst

 one model (the reference) is the high resolution structure while the other (the target) is the bead model reconstruction.

 #.
-Open the SUPCOMB window by selection Tools->ATSAS->SUPCOMB from the menu bar
+Open the SUPCOMB window by selecting Tools->ATSAS->SUPCOMB from the menu bar

     |align_supcomb_menu_png|